kaihendry/dabase.com/content/blog/post-covid-office-space.md

 Problem: We need a venue to ramp up collaboration of teams in our post-pandemic world in the limited time we have.

-Solution: Re-imagine offices to facilitate team work and team bonding.
-Multiple private rooms for different teams for intense collaboration that are ideally can facilitate further remote collaboration.
+Solution: Re-imagine offices for team work and team bonding.
+Private rooms for different teams for intense collaboration that can also support remote collaboration.

 # Context